OumniaBASSI/MERN_Bootcamp/MERN introduction/README.md

 # MERN Stack Components

-MERN STACK 3-Tier architecture system consistin 3 layers
+MERN STACK 3-Tier architecture system consist in 3 layers

  1 - front-End tier for the web
     It's handeled by ReactJS ( afrontend js library)

- 2 - the middle tier in sthe server
+ 2 - the middle tier in the server
     It's handeled by expressjs and nodejs
     Expressjs maintains the server-side framework and middleware, running inside the Nodejs server